-We begin the day with working out the topic and outlining the subject of the meeting, what it will and won't be.
-We'll keep the focus on the topic or the change and will not try to solve other work-related issues.
-We'll then look at various arguments that support and oppose the topic, and debate the subject matter in smaller teams.
-We base that activity on a specific format and we use developed arguments.
+We start the day by debriefing the topic, where we frame the subject of the meeting.
+We keep the focus firmly on the topic and do not solve other work-related issues.
+Then we look at different arguments for and against the topic and debate the topic in smaller teams.
 Debating allows the employees to think about the strengths and weaknesses of different sides of the subject-matter, and to comparatively analyse it against their own position.

-The aim of the meeting is not to force anyone to change their opinion, but rather to open up the reasons for the changes, resolve any emotions that have already risen, to give everyone a chance to speak and to listen to their positions with argumentation.
+The purpose of the meeting is not to forcefully change anyone's opinion, but rather to understand the reasons for the change, to mitigate the emotions that have already arisen, to give everyone time to speak and to listen to the viewpoints in a reasoned manner.

 Participants who have attended the meeting have: